-A nematode, includes T. britovi, T. nativa, T. pseudospiralis, T. spiralis.
+A nematode, includes T. britovi, T. nativa, T. pseudospiralis, T. spiralis and others.

 Eating infected, poorly cooked, meat.

-T. nativa : Arctic, subarctic bears, horses.
+T. nativa : Arctic, subarctic bears (PubMed), horses.
 Eat a black bear, get Trichinella (PubMed) with extra added thrombotic complications.
 In Alaska eating undercooked Walrus.
-Walrus sushi? goo goo goo joob.
+Walrus sushi?
+Goo goo goo joob.

 T. britovi: Temperate, subarctic boar, horses, foxes.

-T. pseudospiralis : Arctic Birds, omnivorous mammals and Temperate, subarctic bears and Subarctic bears.
+T. pseudospiralis: Arctic Birds, omnivorous mammals, subarctic bears.

 Diarrhea, abdominal discomfort and vomiting severity depending on the worm burden.
 Then systemic dissemination causes fever, periorbital edema and myositis with pain, swelling, and weakness that often moves from the head down.